hairysnake/node-db-update/README.md

 * General and detailed documentation available describing all the necessary commands
 * Every developer can make changes in the database without deep knowledge of sql commands (json -> sql transformation) and datatypes (types mapping)
 * Advanced user is not limited (possibility to write native queries)
-* Tools that help to generate files and commands (part of script)
+* Tool that help to generate files and commands (part of script)

 ### Main features :